13 Things You Won’t Be Able to Do on Cruises Anymore

 As cruises do their utmost to avoid a repeat of early 2020, the world of cruising will look quite a bit different as ships set sail again.

 Get on board with these changes

-This doesn’t apply to all ships across the board, though—just ships with the capacity to carry 250 or more people, and only in waters subject to U.S. jurisdiction.
-So, as a turbulent summer ends, some smaller cruise lines are starting to sail again.
-Others, however—including major carriers like Royal Caribbean, Carnival, and Disney—are continuing to wait for months to come.
+As COVID-19 numbers drop across the country in line with the vaccine roll-out, most major cruise lines are gearing up to start test sailings in June or July.
+June 30, 2021, is a popular date that many cruise lines, including Celebrity Cruises, and Norwegian, are currently planning on restarting.
+Others are starting a little earlier in June, like Disney’s Disney Dream and Disney Fantasy and Windstar, or planning sailings for early July, like Royal Caribbean.
+As summer approaches, some smaller cruise lines have started to sail again, especially European lines and others that don’t operate in U.S. waters.
 Whenever, if ever, you choose to go on a cruise again, here are some things you and your fellow passengers won’t be able to do.
 Of course, these will vary quite a bit by cruise line and individual ship, but these are the general things experts think you’re likely to see change.
 Plus, check out these things polite people never do on cruises.

 Enter your cabin right away

 The boarding process will likely be a little different than cruisers remember.
 For one thing, boarding will probably be staggered so that all passengers aren’t boarding, or exiting, the ship at the same time.
-And Dr. Haynes adds that once you get on the ship, you might not be able to go to your room immediately.
+And Dr. Terika Haynes, owner of Dynamite Travel adds that once you get on the ship, you might not be able to go to your room immediately.
 “Staterooms will probably undergo more of a thorough cleaning between sailings, including steaming of mattresses, sanitation tablets, etc.,” she explains.
 Consider taking a trip on the most trusted cruise line in America.